 "The hypervisibility of these issues diverts attention from initiatives that have far greater potential to save lives," Institute president Adrian Lund points out.
 "We need to look for the next big idea like airbags and get it done."

 Earlier this year the media were reporting case after case of unintended acceleration and loss of control.
 To the motorists involved in these events, the problems were terrifying.
 To anyone with a Toyota identified as subject to the problem, it was worrisome.
 This is why the National Highway Traffic Safety Administration's (NHTSA) Office of Defects Investigation launched several inquiries.

 "Toyota owners are fortunate that federal procedures to address defects are well established and generally lead to solutions," Lund says.
 "NHTSA may need additional resources to address some of the advanced electronics in newer vehicles, but let's keep some perspective.
 Defects aren't rare — NHTSA listed about 70 new ones in the month of June alone — and federal investigators handle them routinely.
 Meanwhile, huge highway safety problems fail to attract the same degree of public interest or concern that Toyota does."

 For example, nobody's clamoring for lower speed limits or for speed cameras to enforce whatever limits are posted, even though going fast contributes to something like one-third of all deaths in crashes.
-Study after study conducted on U.S. roads and elsewhere confirms the safety benefits of posting lower limits (see "Faster travel and the price we pay," Nov.
+Study after study conducted on U.S. roads and elsewhere confirms the safety benefits of posting lower limits (see Status Report special issue: speeding, Nov.
 22, 2003).
 Motorists respond by slowing down.
 The result is a saving of lives.

 Yet policymakers are going the other way, raising speed limits to 70, 75, and even 80 mph (see Status Report special issue: speed, Jan.
 31, 2008).
 The predictable result is the loss of exponentially more lives than a defect would cause.